cardillan/mindcode/ROADMAP.markdown

     Most of the time smaller is also faster in Mindustry Logic, but there might be a few exceptions.
 * Optimization improvements
   * Multiple-use temporary variables optimization - typically as a result of ternary operator or case expression.
-  * Determine effective variable types to assist with optimizations.
   * Boolean expressions:
     * and/or expression improvements: encode `a and not b` as `a > b`, `a or not b` as `a >= b` (requires the previous optimization),